 This form must be submitted for asphalt, brick and concrete recycling; tire chipping and shredding; small composting operations not at residences; and municipal material food collection as defined in 310 CMR 16.03.

-- General Permit Initial Certification - Recycling, Composting or Aerobic/Anaerobic Digestion Operations
+- General Permit Initial & Annual Certifications: Recycling, Composting & Digestion

-A certification must be submitted for any smaller new or newly acquired recycling, composting, aerobic digestion or anaerobic digestion operation as defined in 310 CMR 16.04.
+A certification must be submitted before any smaller new or newly acquired recycling, composting, aerobic digestion or anaerobic digestion operation as defined in 310 CMR 16.04 begins operations, and annually thereafter.

 - BWP SW 46, 47 - Recycling, Composting or Conversion (RCC) Operation Permit, Modification or Renewal